Biology 426 and 426L, Molecular Biology

 Grades will be determined from the following:

 300 points, exams.
-There will be three mid-term exams.
-Each will be worth 100 points.
+There will be two mid-term exams.
+Each will be worth 150 points.
 There will be no final exam.
 Exams will be graded on a curve, with the mean being assigned a B-, 1 standard deviation unit above the mean being an A-, and 1 standard deviation unit below the mean being assigned a C-.
 Each exam will cover material from lab and lecture days from the last test (or beginning of the class for exam I) up until the class before the exam.

 100 points, Macromolecular Tutorial Project using Jmol - see Macromolecular Projects Page